-Merlot is very precocious and needs a rich soil that holds the water for a long time, and avoid too sudden maturation with excessive concentrations.
-In addition during the hottest periods tends to compact itself, severing the younger roots and balancing the risk of over-nutrition of the plant.
-In Pomerol, but not only there, is the bilateral and single Guyot, depending on the age of vineyards and soil characteristics, to allow the better quality productions.
+Merlot is very precocious and needs a rich soil that holds the water for a long time to avoid sudden maturation with excessive concentrations.
+Furthermore, during hot periods, the plant tends to compact itself, severing the younger roots and balancing the plant’s risk of overnutrition.
+There are bilateral and single Guyot in Pomerol, but not only there, depending on the age of the vineyards and soil characteristics, to allow for higher quality productions.

-Fermentation takes place mostly in steel tanks, but there is a renaissance of the use of the vitrified concrete also for alcoholic fermentation, which could save energy and avoid the risk of reduction.
-Maturation takes place in the classic oak barrels, with assembly of different particles made as soon as possible and a standard aging period of 18 months.
+Fermentation takes place mostly in steel tanks, but there is a renaissance in the use of vitrified concrete also for alcoholic fermentation, which could save energy and avoid the risk of reduction.
+Maturation takes place in the classic oak barrels, with the assembly of different particles made as soon as possible and a standard aging period of 18 months.

-Risks in the area: it is located to the far north, around the 45th parallel, so achieving optimum maturation is not so obvious.
+Risks in the area: it is located in the far north, around the 45th parallel, so achieving optimum maturation is not so obvious.

 Merlot in Italy

-In Friuli Venezia Giulia, especially in the eastern hills (Colli Orientali del Friuli), Merlot finds favorable conditions, thanks to a cool climate and dark clay in the soil: wines have an elegant profile and are marked by vivacity and freshness, structure, but are never too chubby.
+Merlot thrives in Friuli Venezia Giulia, particularly in the eastern hills (Colli Orientali del Friuli), thanks to a cool climate and dark clay in the soil: wines with an elegant profile, vivacity and freshness, structure, but never too chubby.

-Another area to consider is Tuscany, where Merlot dominates all along the Tyrrhenian area, especially in the soils rich of clay of Val di Cornia and Bolgheri, but do not miss the opportunity to try the bottles produced around Cortona, where was created a specific Cortona DOC.
+Another area to consider is Tuscany, where Merlot dominates all along the Tyrrhenian area, especially in the soils rich in clay of Val di Cornia and Bolgheri, but do not miss the opportunity to try the bottles produced around Cortona, where a specific Cortona DOC was created.

 What does Merlot wine taste like?

-The wines that are obtained from Merlot are velvety, intense, with a beautiful dark ruby color, which, with aging, tends to become garnet along the edge.
+The wines that are obtained from Merlot are velvety and intense, with a beautiful dark ruby color that, with age, tends to become garnet along the edge.

-The bouquet offers a full fruit: mellow, with blueberries, violets, blackcurrant, plums, cherries, tomato leaves, fennel, rhubarb and classical notes of humus.
-Often you can catch herbs, mint, thyme, oregano and balsamic notes that fades in pine shadows.
+The bouquet offers a full fruit profile: mellow, with blueberries, violets, blackcurrant, plums, cherries, tomato leaves, fennel, rhubarb, and classical notes of humus.
+Herbs, mint, thyme, oregano, and balsamic notes are frequently detected in pine shadows.
 The main characteristic that makes it recognizable is a herbaceous rhythm in the background that permeates all the wine and blends beautifully with the warmth of the fruit.

-At the palate is broad and deep, juicy and dripping blackberries and cherries.
-In the mouth the tannins are full-bodied, velvety, but the herbaceous and earthy flavors create a layered structure interspersed with a pleasant crunchiness you won’t forget so easily.
+On the palate, it is broad and deep, juicy and dripping with blackberries and cherries.
+In the mouth, the tannins are full-bodied, velvety, but the herbaceous and earthy flavors create a layered structure interspersed with a pleasant crunchiness you won’t forget so easily.

 Merlot serving temperature

-Like all complex and structured red wines serve it at 15-17 degrees.
-Consider a couple of degrees higher for precious bottles with a few years on the shoulders, at least 10 years.
+Like all complex and structured red wines, serve it at 15 to 17 degrees.
+Consider a couple of degrees higher for precious bottles with at least 10 years on their shoulders.